marcc-hpc/tutorials/pages/shortcourse/shortcourse_login.md

 ---
-title: Login to the home directory
+title: How to log on
 permalink: shortcourse_login.html
 sidebar: shortcourse_sidebar
 folder: shortcourse